signaldust/bunny-jit/README.md

 This is really all we currently do, but because we only worry about graph theory rather than variables, we get a fairly powerful set of optimisations essentially for free (well, some CPU is spent, but this isn't a stage0 JIT).
+The only tricky part of the code-motion is to make sure it finds a fixed-point.

 On the other hand Bunny-JIT does not perform any sort of aliasing analysis for memory.
 It probably never will, because this is such a huge can of worms.